My EC2 Instance Endpoint restricts the use of ports other than TCP 22 and 3389. How can I still connect to RDS?

 I don't think I'll actually use it, but I tried it as an experiment.

-It would be great if they could update it to officially increase the number of available ports.
+I would be happy if they could update it to officially increase the number of available ports.